 Those Pricey Thakur Girls by Anuja Chauhan

-Anuja’s forte is easy writing, a flair for humor and an uncanny ability of connecting two diverse worlds.
-She is one of the better storytellers of our times, and has certain quirkiness in her storytelling.
-She seems to have an affinity with superstitions as her first book was completely drawn out of that and this book she keeps referring to Supta-Vastha or the sleeping state that the protagonist Debjani is coming out of.
+Anuja’s forte is easy writing, a flair for humor and an uncanny ability to connect two diverse worlds.
+She is one of the better storytellers of our times and has certain quirkiness in her storytelling.
+She seems to have an affinity with superstitions as her first book was completely drawn out of that.
+And this book she keeps referring to Supta-Vastha or the sleeping state that the protagonist Debjani is coming out of.
 She has a lunatic character, the girls’ aunt, who is devoted to doing all kinds of occult things to get rid of assumed fears.
-I feel somewhere this makes her stories absolutely rooted in India, as these kind of people and these beliefs exist in most of us, weather we accept it or not.
+I feel somewhere this makes her stories absolutely rooted in India.
+As these kinds of people and these beliefs exist in most of us, whether we accept it or not.

 Enjoy Those Pricey Thakur Girls when you are in a mood for a light reading.

 You may buy this book – Those Pricey Thakur Girls by Anuja Chauhan at Amazon.